Pembrolizumab with or without Paclitaxel or Irinotecan in Treating Patients with Locally Advanced or Metastatic High Grade Neuroendocrine Cancer

 V. To examine the relationship between the tumor mutation profile/burden and response to therapy.

 VI.
 To explore changes in circulating TCR profiles and circulating immune cells in patients treated with pembrolizumab alone compared to patients treated with pembrolizumab plus chemotherapy.
+(If proceed to Part B)

 After completion of study treatment, patients are followed up at 30 days and then every 12 weeks thereafter.